 Tree surveys are carried out by arboriculturalists, to provide landowners with information on the trees on their land, including the species present, their ages, measurements and overall health.
 This information can then be used to make recommendations and inform decision-making regarding management and development.
 Tree surveys should be carried out in accordance with BS5837.

 A walk over survey is an initial assessment of a site in order to evaluate the overall conditions and need for further surveys, based on which species the habitat is likely to support.

 The white-clawed crayfish Austropotamobius palipes (WCC) is Ireland’s only native freshwater crayfish.
 The species is legally protected as their numbers have significantly decline due to the introduction of signal crayfish Pacifastacus leniusculus from America.
 The signal crayfish not only outcompete the WCC but also act as a vector for a fungal disease, crayfish plague, which is killing our native species.

 This Act refers to protection of species (flora and fauna), designation of protected sites, hunting and control of wildlife trading.
 This Act is this overarching piece of legislation in Ireland.
 Species in Ireland protected under the Wildlife Act 1976 and Wildlife (Amendment) Act 2000 include species of mammals, invertebrates, amphibians, reptiles and all birds.

 This is our search facility for finding any content on our site.

-Following the introduction of our ‘Meet the team’ page comes our mini blog series.
-Each week, hear personally from our team members about their roles at EcoNorth and more.
-This week, meet Maria, our Ecologist.
-Tell us a bit about yourself I’m a 25-year-old Ecologist, originally from Manchester.
-I moved to the North East to […]
+Following the introduction of our ‘Meet the Team‘ page comes our mini blog series.
+Hear personally from our team members about their roles at EcoNorth and more.
+This week, meet Henry Barrett, Ecology Intern.
+Tell us a bit about yourself I’m originally from Hertfordshire but have always enjoyed moving around and taking on new adventures. …